parallel-markets/parallel-js/packages/react/README.md

 > [!NOTE]
 > To best leverage Parallel's fraud detection, include the call to `loadParallel` across your app/site.
 This allows Parallel to detect suspicious behavior that may be indicative of fraud as users interact with your website.

+With `ParallelProvider` in place, you can use the `useParallel` hook in any component to get access to a number of useful properties and functions:

+- `parallel`: This provides access to the [full JS SDK](https://developer.parallelmarkets.com/docs/javascript/sdk)
+- `loginStatus`: The current login status of the user.
+This is the result of a call to [`getLoginStatus()`](https://developer.parallelmarkets.com/docs/javascript/sdk), which may be null initially until a call to the API finishes.
+- `getProfile()`: A function that returns a `Promise` that will be resolved with profile information (from a call to the [Profile API](https://developer.parallelmarkets.com/docs/server/profile-api))
+- `login()`: A shortcut to `parallel.login()`
+- `logout()`: A shortcut to `parallel.logout()`
+- `error`: Any error that resulted from getting the current login status on load

+For instance:

 ## Initiating a Parallel Flow

 This is a more complete example, showing use of the `useParallel` hook in a child component.
 Additionally, this example shows use of the `PassportButton` component, that, when clicked, initiates a Parallel flow.
 You can simply call `parallel.login()` as an alternative to showing the `PassportButton` component.